LNS-Madam: Low-Precision Training in Logarithmic Number System using Multiplicative Weight Update: Multiplicative Weight Update Algorithm for LNS

 \section{Multiplicative Weight Update Algorithm for LNS}

 Although logarithmic quantized training significantly improves training efficiency, its overall efficiency continues to be hampered by the high precision requirement of weight updates.
 We note that quantized weight update is orthogonal to quantized training due to the difference in their objectives.
-Quantized training tries to maintain the fidelity of weight gradients, which aims to provide accurate gradients for the weight update.
-On the other hand, quantized weight update aims to reduce gaps between updated weights and their (rounded) quantized counterparts.
-Figure~\ref{fig:add_vs_mul} shows weight update followed by rounding in a LNS representation.
+Quantized training tries to maintain the fidelity of weight gradients while accelerating forward and backward propagation.
+This provides accurate gradient information for the weight update.
+On the other hand, after receiving quantized weight gradients, quantized weight update aims to reduce gaps between updated weights and their (rounded) quantized counterparts.
+Fig. \ref{fig:framework} distinguishes the two parts by different colors.

 Previous works generally assume that the weight update is computed over a full-precision weight space.
-In other words, a full-precision copy of weights is maintained \citep{conv_log,otherlog} and very little rounding follows weight update.
+In other words, a full-precision copy of weights is maintained \cite{conv_log,otherlog} and very little rounding follows weight update.
 However, this offsets the efficiency benefits of quantized training and requires expensive floating-point arithmetic not available especially in cheap energy-constrained edge devices.
 Therefore, in this work, we consider quantized weight update in LNS, where the weights are updated over a discrete logarithmic space instead of a full-precision one.
 We aim to minimize the rounding error given that weights are represented in LNS.